 Our consultants are professionally trained to help you create stronger, rhetorically and aesthetically effective digital projects by engaging in one-on-one conversations that focus on shared knowledge and expertise.
 At the Digital ACT Studio, you can receive feedback on creating appropriate, pedagogically effective PowerPoint slide presentations.

-The Digital ACT Studio is open Monday & Wednesday 10am-3pm and Tuesday & Thursday 2pm-7pm.
+The Digital ACT Studio is open Monday 10am-36pm, Tuesday-Thursday 9am-6pm and Friday 9am-12pm.
 Walk in or schedule a 30 minute or 1 hour appointment today!

 The University Speaking Center